Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/ndef.md

 ## Slot configuration compatibility

-Only Yubico OTPs and OATH HOTPs can be communicated successfully over NFC.
+Only Yubico OTPs and OATH HOTPs can be communicated successfully over NDEF.

 You can still point the NDEF tag to a slot that is configured with a [static password](xref:OtpStaticPassword) or [challenge-response](xref:OtpChallengeResponse), but the YubiKey will not be able to communicate these configurations properly using the NDEF protocol.